 The campaign against anti-pornography legislation relied heavily on the anti-censorship, rather than pro-sex, argument-and rightly so, given the lack of empirical data on the potentially empowering effects of pornography.
-The purpose of this study is to empirically weigh in on the theoretical debate on pornography by quantifying elements that would be considered empowering or disempowering in the pornographic images from three different countries:

-Norway, US, and Japan.
-The following hypothesis is evaluated: countries with greater gender equality, as rated by the UN, will have pornography that is more representative of empowered women and less representative of disempowered women than countries with a lower rank on the GEM.
-The question of impact such differences will have on viewers will have to await subsequent research.
+The purpose of this study is to empirically weigh in on the theoretical debate on pornography by quantifying elements that would be considered empowering or disempowering in the pornographic images from three different countries: Norway, the US, and Japan.
+The following hypotheses are evaluated: countries with greater gender equality, as rated by the UN, will have pornography that is 1) more representative of empowered women, and 2) less representative of disempowered women than will countries with a lower rank on the GEM.
+The question of what impact such differences will have on viewers will have to await subsequent research.